praawt/developers/book/tutorials/how-to-publish-entire-hotel.md

 Last but not least, you can modify the base price of every rate plan when certain conditions \(`modifiers`\), such as minimal number of guests, age or length of stay, are met.
 These come in handy for example when a second person in the room gets a huge discount.
+We support the modification either based on percents or as an absolute amount.

 The following example \(when added to the required fields of a rate plan\) means, that the price is in EUR, can be used for bookings that happen in year 2018 and